Erdiko/erdiko/README.md

 **Erdiko Micro MVC Framework**

-Erdiko is a micro MVC framework, or better yet, a lean framework for APIs, web front-ends and web apps.
+Erdiko is a micro MVC framework, or better yet, a lean framework for APIs, web apps and websites.
 Erdiko is start up friendly.

 Take a lean approach to your next PHP project.